sharetribe/flex-docs/src/docs/howto-payments/provider-onboarding-and-identity-verification/index.md

 ## When to require provider onboarding?

-The default Flex Stripe integration requires the payout Connect account information immediately upon beginning a transaction, and the FTW templates does not allow booking listings that do not have provider payout information.
-For this reason, the templates have been configured to require provider onboarding and payout information before publishing any listings.
+The default Flex Stripe integration requires the payout Connect account information immediately upon beginning a transaction.
+For this reason, the FTW templates do not allow booking listings that do not have provider payout information.
+The templates have also been configured to require provider onboarding and payout information before publishing any listings.

-However, it is possible to bypass this behavior in the template.
+However, it is possible to modify this behavior.
 The simplest way to allow publishing a listing without adding payout details is to modify the **handlePublishListing** function in the [src/components/EditListingWizard/EditListingWizard.js](https://github.com/sharetribe/ftw-daily/blob/master/src/components/EditListingWizard/EditListingWizard.js) in file.
-The function checks whether the user is connected to Stripe and only calls the **onPublishListingDraft** function if Stripe is connected and there are no requirements missing.
+The function checks whether the user is connected to Stripe, and only calls the **onPublishListingDraft** function if Stripe is connected and there are no requirements missing.
 By removing the Stripe checks and immediately calling **onPublishListingDraft** with the parameter id, you can bypass the payout details modal completely.

-The default behavior of the template then is that once the listing is published, a provider with no Stripe payout details is shown a modal that says the listing cannot be booked before they add their payout details.
-The provider can then choose to enter their payout details or click "Later".
+The default behavior of the template in this situation is that once the listing is published, a provider with no Stripe payout details is shown a modal indicating that the listing cannot be booked before they add their payout details.
+The provider can choose to enter their payout details or click "Later".

 ![Payment details missing](./payment_details_missing.png)